toucansites/try-o-template/contents/posts/start/index.md

 Markdown is a lightweight, easy-to-use markup language that simplifies formatting.
 Learn the essentials through these guides:

-- [Markdown basics part1](/posts/markdown-basic): Covers headings, bold/italic text, blockquotes, and lists.
+- [Markdown basics part1](/posts/markdown-basic): Covers headings, bold/italic textand blockquotes.
-- [Markdown basics part2](/posts/markdown-basic2): Explores advanced features like images, links, code blocks, and tables.
+- [Markdown basics part2](/posts/markdown-basic2): Explores advanced features like lists, links and images.

 Whether you’re new to Markdown or need a refresher, these guides will help you master its simplicity.